Rachel Corrie: Israeli accounts

-The bulldozer operator was interviewed on Israeli TV and insisted he had no idea she was in front of him:

-You can't hear, you can't see well.
+The bulldozer operator was interviewed on Israeli TV and insisted he had no idea she was in front of him: "You can't hear, you can't see well.
 You can go over something and you'll never know.
 I scooped up some earth, I couldn't see anything.
 I pushed the earth, and I didn't see her at all.
-Maybe she was hiding in there.
+Maybe she was hiding in there."
 The IDF produced a video about Corrie's death that includes footage taken from inside the cockpit of a D9.
 The video makes a "credible case", wrote Joshua Hammer in Mother Jones, that "the operators, peering out through narrow, double-glazed, bulletproof windows, their view obscured behind pistons and the giant scooper, might not have seen Corrie kneeling in front of them".

 In April 2011, during the trial of the civil suit brought by Corrie's parents, an IDF officer testified that Corrie and other activists had spent hours trying to block the bulldozers under his command.
 He went on to say that it was a war zone "where Palestinian militants used abandoned homes as firing positions and exploited foreign activists for cover".
 He shouted over a megaphone for the activists to leave, tried to use tear gas to disperse them and moved his troops several times.
 "To my regret, after the eighth time, (Corrie) hid behind an earth embankment.
 The D9 operator didn't see her.
 She thought he saw her," he said.
 An infantry major later testified that the activists were endangering troops and had ignored numerous warnings to leave the area.
 The judge in the Corrie case asserted that between September 2000 and the date of Corrie's death, Israeli forces in the area had been subjected to 1,400 attacks involving gunfire, 150 involving explosive devices, 200 involving anti-tank rockets, and 6,000 involving hand grenades or mortar fire.

 Autopsy

-Prime Minister of Israel Ariel Sharon promised President Bush a "thorough, credible, and transparent investigation".
-Later, Capt.
-Jacob Dallal, a spokesman for the Israeli army, called Corrie's death a "regrettable accident" and said that she and the other ISM activists were "a group of protesters who were acting very irresponsibly, putting everyone in danger—the Palestinians, themselves and our forces—by intentionally placing themselves in a combat zone".
+Israeli prime minister Ariel Sharon promised United States president George W. Bush a "thorough, credible, and transparent investigation".
+Later, Captain Jacob Dallal, a spokesman for the Israeli army, called Corrie's death a "regrettable accident" and said that she and the other ISM activists were "a group of protesters who were acting very irresponsibly, putting everyone in danger—the Palestinians, themselves and our forces—by intentionally placing themselves in a combat zone".
 An autopsy was conducted on March 24 at the Abu Kabir Forensic Institute in Tel Aviv by Chief Pathologist Yehuda Hiss.
 The final report was not released publicly, but in their report on the matter Human Rights Watch says a copy was provided to them by Craig Corrie, with a translation supplied by the U.S. Department of State.
 In the report they quote Hiss as concluding, "Her death was caused by pressure on the chest (mechanical asphyxiation) with fractures of the ribs and vertebrae of the dorsal spinal column and scapulas, and tear wounds in the right lung with hemorrhaging of the pleural cavities."